-Cash and cash equivalents Amortized Cost
+Cash and cash equivalents Amortized cost

-Accounts receivable Amortized Cost
+Accounts receivable Amortized cost

-Due from related party Amortized Cost
+Due from related party Amortized cost

-Accounts payable and accrued liabilities other financial liabilities
+Accounts payable and accrued liabilities Amortized cost

-Long-term debt other financial liabilities
+Long-term debt Amortized cost

 With respect to financial assets measured at amortized cost, the Company assesses whether there are any indications of impairment.
-When there is an indication of impairment, and if the Company determines that during the year there was a significant adverse change in the expected timing or amount of future cash flows from a financial asset, they will then recognize a reduction as an impairment loss in the statement of income and comprehensive income.
-The reversal of a previously recognized impairment loss on a financial asset measured at amortized cost is recognized in the statement of income in the year the reversal occurs.
+When there is an indication of impairment, and if the Company determines that during the year there was a significant adverse change in the expected timing or amount of future cash flows from a financial asset, they will then recognize a reduction as an impairment loss in the statements of income and comprehensive income.
+The reversal of a previously recognized impairment loss on a financial asset measured at amortized cost is recognized in the statements of income in the year the reversal occurs.